wrjodjana/obsidian-vault/web development/reactjs, nextjs, javascript.md

 **Imperative vs Declarative Programming**

-Imperative programming is when you write the steps for how the user interface should be updated while declarativve
+Imperative programming is when you write the steps for how the user interface should be updated while declarative programming is when you can instantly write the exact thing you want for your user interface